Pleasure guides us to better health. When experiences are enjoyable, we want more of them.

 Adulthood is seen by many as that time in life when pleasure should be reduced.

 After all we have responsibilities — to the world, to our work, to our families.
-What we forget is that fun brings balance into our lives.
+What we forget is that fun helps us in finding balance into our lives.
 We can work better when we can take a break and have a good time.
 And we can enjoy pleasurable activities better when they are special and outside of the ordinary routine of everyday life.
-To achieve a healthy balance between work and play is to affirm the wholeness of life.
+Finding balance between work and play is to affirm the wholeness of life.

 Some Healthy Pleasures